 (3-3-0) Topics may include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
 Appropriate applications are included.
-May not be used as a prerequisite for other TCC mathematics courses.
-Required Prerequisite: MATH-0350 or satisfactory score on TCC placement test
+This course is not a prerequisite for other TCC mathematics courses.

 MATH-1342 Elementary Statistical Methods +